ptr33/guacamole/README.md

 # Docker Guacamole

-**Disclaimer:** This work is based on the work of: https://github.com/oznu/docker-guacamole
+**Disclaimer:** This work is based on the work of: https://github.com/oznu/docker-guacamole and https://github.com/MaxWaldorf/guacamole

+**Changes:** Changed landing page of guacamole to http://\<server\>**/guacamole/** - this is required for a reverse proxy to work and the configuration described in https://guacamole.apache.org/doc/gug/proxying-guacamole.html#apache can be used.

 A Docker Container for [Apache Guacamole](https://guacamole.apache.org/), a client-less remote desktop gateway.
 It supports standard protocols like VNC, RDP, and SSH over HTML5.